Start9Labs/documentation/site/source/user-manual/service-guides/bitcoin/blockchain-copy.rst

 If you have already synced the Bitcoin blockchain to the tip on one server, and would like to skip IBD on another server, follow this guide.

 .. note:: The following guide requires that you have already :ref:`setup SSH on both Start9 servers<ssh>`.
   In this guide, we will refer to your synced server as example-aaa.local and the server with no Bitcoin synced as example-bbb.local.
-Of course, please replace example-aaa and example-bbb with your corresponding Start9 servers' unique `adjective-noun` combination.
+Of course, please replace example-aaa and example-bbb with your corresponding Start9 servers' unique `adjective-noun` names.

 **Install but don't start Bitcoin Core on the blockchain-less server**